UniversalDependencies/docs/_sla-pos/PRON.md

 As adverb, _více_ is the comparative form of lemma _hodně_ (but it could as well be assigned the lemma _mnoho;_ the comparative form is irregular, without direct morphological relation to the basic positive form.
-As indefinite numeral, it is its own lemma (but I found only two occurrences in UD Czech).
+As indefinite numeral, it is its own lemma (but there are only two occurrences in UD Czech).

 ~~~ sdparse
 Bude vybráno více zájemců . \n Will-be selected more applicants .